Home » Appetizers & Snacks » Bacon Spinach Crescent Pinwheels

 • A silicone baking mat makes rolling the crescent dough a cinch.
 Start with cold dough and it won’t stick.

-• You may use fresh spinach but, it must be cooked prior to making the filling for the pinwheels.
+• You can adapt this recipe using fresh spinach but it will need to be cooked and wilted prior to making the filling for the pinwheels.
+You would need around 1 1/2-2 cups packed after cooking.

 • When slicing into portions, use a very sharp knife for the best results.